Short Box Spread: Four Legs, Risk, Example

 To execute this strategy, the investor would do the following:

-Sell one out-of-the-money call option with a strike price of $300 and an expiration date of one month from now, receiving a premium of $5 per share.
+Sell one call option with a strike price of $290, receiving a premium of $6 per share.

-Buy one out-of-the-money put option with a strike price of $300 and an expiration date of one month from now, paying a premium of $5 per share.
+Buy one put option with a strike price of $290, paying a premium of $9.55 per share.
+Together these two legs are a synthetic short stock position at $290.

-Buy one out-of-the-money call option with a strike price of $290 and an expiration date of one month from now, paying a premium of $3 per share.
+Buy one call option with a strike price of $300, paying a premium of $2 per share.

 Here’s how the strategy works: